 • Free SSL certificates on all domains

-• Unlimited email accounts — set up as many @yourdomain addresses as you need
+• Unlimited email accounts, as many @yourdomain addresses as you need

-• Free website migration — we’ll move your existing site over for free
+• Free website migration, we move your existing site over for free

 What Sets Us Apart

-Actual human support, 24/7.
-When you contact us, you speak to a real person who knows hosting.
-Not a bot.
-Not a script-reader in a call centre.
-This matters enormously when your business site goes down on a Sunday evening.
+• Real human support, 24/7.
+When you contact us you speak to a person who knows hosting, not a bot, not a script-reader in a call centre.
+That matters when your site goes down on a Sunday evening.

-100% renewable energy.
+• 100% renewable energy.
 Our infrastructure runs entirely on renewable energy.
-If your business cares about sustainability (and increasingly, your customers care too), this is a genuine differentiator.
+If your business cares about sustainability (and increasingly, your customers do too), that is a genuine differentiator.

-7-day free trial, no card needed.
-You can try before you buy without handing over payment details.
+• 7-day free trial, no card needed.
+Try before you buy without handing over payment details.

 Pros